ServiceNow’s approach to AIOps helps IT fix system issues faster than ever before

 Further validation comes from our customers and from our internal IT operations.
 Symantec tells us that overall, they are seeing 95% reduction in outages.
 TransAlta tells us that by the time their users notice an issue, they are already working on it.
 They have achieved 80% reduction in outages.
 Here at ServiceNow, we’ve seen about a 67% reduction in P1 and P2 incidents from deploying our AIOps products in-house.

 Does AIOps automate service issue remediation?

-every IT operations action, and feeds that learning into our models.
+We constantly aim to reduce manual effort.
+Our software learns from every IT operations action, and feeds that learning into our models.